jsonfm/remio/README.md

 <!-- ----------------------------------------- -->

 ## Simplejpeg API
 REMIO uses [simplejpeg](https://gitlab.com/jfolz/simplejpeg) library for encode camera images.
-You could used it's API as follows:
+You could used its API as follows:
 ```python
 import time
 from remio import Camera